 - Give yourself a melody tune to stay engaged in your work

-How about developing self-discipline to work on the schedule prepared with some handy tricks which includes making to-do lists, to-don’t lists, checklists, and so on?
+How about developing the self-discipline to work on the schedule prepared with some handy tricks which include making to-do lists, to-don’t lists, checklists, and so on?
 To stay in touch with your team or your superior will help you to structure your day around your objectives.
 Avoid distractions as much as possible during work hours.
 It seems without scheduled meetings, coffee breaks, and impromptu discussions with coworkers, telecommuting presents fewer distractions than working from an office.

 Getting confused on what to do first and then forgetting the task scheduled for the next hour?
 Stop multitasking if you feel you’re disturbing your work timings with getting no work done on time.
 So stop trying to do everything at once.
 Instead, increase productivity by giving your full attention to one task at a time.
 When your eyes and hands start drifting toward something else, think about how important it is to keep all your little gray cells.

 Be nice to yourself as well as to other people.
 Take out some time and do not forget to refresh yourself in the horde of working remotely.
 The happier you are, the more productive you’ll be at your work.
 And the more you’ll love to spend your time on however you like.
+Learn more about tips and tricks to improve your productivity.

 How do you create a productive environment at work?
 Do you focus on increasing productivity?
 Do you think you can encourage remote work?